 If the owner states that the animal is required because of a disability and that the animal has been trained to do work or a task for the owner, then the service animal must be admitted.
-(See Sections 8 and 10 for areas where a service animal may be excluded.)
+(See Section 7 for areas where a service animal may be excluded.)
 If there is any doubt that an animal is a service animal, University personnel should admit the animal and then consult with the ADA Compliance Officer regarding future access.

-Service animal owners must not be asked about the nature of their disability or for medical documentation of it, except as provided in Sections 9 and 11 below.
+Service animal owners must not be asked about the nature of their disability or for medical documentation of it, except as provided in Section 8 below.
 Owners may not be asked for a special registration, identification card, license, or other documentation that the animal is a service animal, or to demonstrate the animal’s ability to perform work or tasks.

 Service animal owners are not required to register their service animal with the University.
-Service animal owners, including students, employees and guests, who regularly access University buildings are encouraged to contact DSS or HR..
+Service animal owners, including students, employees and guests, who regularly access University buildings are encouraged to contact DSS or HR.
 DSS and HR can then assist the owner by providing advance notice to University personnel, such as faculty, advisors, building coordinators, etc., that the owner and service animal are entitled to access.
-Employees with service animals should follow the process outlined in Section 11.

 Service animal owners are responsible for complying with Chapter 172-115 WAC, at Eastern Washington University, including:

 a.
 Keeping the service animal under their direct control at all times, such as by a harness, leash, or other tether; however, if the use of a harness, leash, or other tether interferes with the service animal’s safe, effective performance of work or tasks, or if the owner’s disability prevents the use of such devices, then the service animal must be under the owner’s control through voice control, signals, or other effective means;

 b.
 Ensuring the service animal does not disturb or disrupt normal academic or administrative functions;